gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 It all boils down to whether you're willing to give up convenience for flexibility, or the other way around.
 At Gimlet, we are working hard so that opting Kubernetes should not mean giving up convenience.

-But today, Vercel offers convenient user experience right from the beginning that Kubernetes can't compare to alone.
+But today, Vercel offers convenient user experience right from the beginning that vanilla Kubernetes can't compare to.
 It's also fair to say that the $20 monthly plan won't break the bank if you're trying to validate an MVP and chances are you won't exceed bandwidth limits with it either.

 While Kubernetes seems like an overcomplicated beast for deployments and hosting, it can be tamed by adopting a conservative approach and a cheaper managed Kubernetes provider.

-Considering a wider-range of use cases, like deploying backend services, supporting more networking options and compliance needs at your company, Kubernetes may score many more points.
+Considering a wider-range of use cases, like deploying backend services, supporting more networking options and compliance needs at your company, Kubernetes potentially can score many more points for you.

+The final score:

 Vercel: 🏀 🏀 🏀 - Kubernetes: 🏀 🏀 🏀?

-CTA: Linkedin event where we walk thourgh the static site hosting
+If you want to see how a React app is deployed to Kubernetes, join [this live stream](Linkedin) on the 8th February.